FrankZhu888/KdumpAgent/README.md

 # KdumpAgent
 KdumpAgent is an AI-powered agent that autonomously performs root cause analysis on Linux kernel crash dumps using an agentic workflow.
-It is an **Agentic AI** tool designed to act like a Senior Linux Kernel Engineer. , interacting with the `crash` utility to diagnose system failures and generating a professional HTML report with its findings.
+It is an **Agentic AI** tool designed to act like a Senior Linux Kernel Engineer, interacting with the `crash` utility to diagnose system failures and generating a professional HTML report with its findings.
 Unlike traditional tools that perform a "one-shot" analysis of a static log file, KdumpAgent uses an **interactive "Observe-Think-Act" workflow**.
 It connects directly to the Linux `crash` utility, iteratively executes commands, interprets the output, and decides the next logical step to drill down into the root cause of a kernel panic.

 ---

 ### ✨ Key Features
-*   ** Agentic Workflow:** Implements a dynamic loop (Observe -> Think -> Act) to investigate issues step-by-step.
+*   **Agentic Workflow:** Implements a dynamic loop (Observe -> Think -> Act) to investigate issues step-by-step.
-*   ** Interactive Investigation:** Autonomously executes `crash` commands (e.g., `sys`, `bt`, `kmem`, `ps`) based on real-time findings.
+*   **Interactive Investigation:** Autonomously executes `crash` commands (e.g., `sys`, `bt`, `kmem`, `ps`) based on real-time findings.
-*   ** Chain-of-Thought Reasoning:** Analyzing context, identifying anomalies (OOM, Deadlocks, Null Pointers), and formulating hypotheses.
+*   **Chain-of-Thought Reasoning:** Analyzing context, identifying anomalies (OOM, Deadlocks, Null Pointers), and formulating hypotheses.
-*   ** Structured Reporting:** Generates a professional HTML dashboard containing the Conclusion, Technical Root Cause, Evidence, and Fix Recommendations.
+*   **Structured Reporting:** Generates a professional HTML dashboard containing the Conclusion, Technical Root Cause, Evidence, and Fix Recommendations.
-*   ** Audit Trail:** Automatically logs every command executed and the reasoning behind it for full transparency.
+*   **Audit Trail:** Automatically logs every command executed and the reasoning behind it for full transparency.

 ---